 - The organic matter enhances the soil water holding capacity.

-- Organic matter binds soil particles to form aggregates; these aggregates help to maintain the porosity of soil and maintain the aeration in the soil.
+- Organic matter binds soil particles to form aggregates; these aggregates help maintain soil porosity and maintain the aeration in the soil.

-- This organic matter maintains the pH of soil
+- This organic matter maintains the pH of the soil.

-- During decomposition of organic matter, various organic acid and CO2 liberate in the soil which helps to reduce the alkalinity of the soil.
+- During the decomposition of organic matter, various organic acids and CO2 liberate in the soil, which helps to reduce the alkalinity of the soil.

 - Organic matters are the storehouse of various nutrients that are essential for the growth of plants.

 - Organic matters are the source of energy for microorganisms.